-B.7 EXCEPTIONS TO SCHEDULE SET FOR ABOVE: Given the developmental needs of children, it is suggested that the following provisisions apply to children in the stated age brackets.
-Prior to execution of this Parenting Plan, these provisions, as with any other provision of this Parenting Plan, can be modified or deleted by the parties to suit their particular situations.
-Unless initialed by both parties, or specifically adopted by court order, these provisions will not apply to timesharing:
+B.7 EXCEPTIONS TO SCHEDULE SET FOR ABOVE: Given the developmental needs of children, it sted that the following provisisions apply to children in the stated age brackets.
+Prior to on of this Parenting Plan, these provisions, as with any other provision of this Parenting Plan, can fied or deleted by the parties to suit their particular situations.
+Unless initialed by both parties , fically adopted by court order, these provisions will not apply to timesharing : Father: Mother: Court: B.7.1. - Birth to six months: During this period of child development, an infant needs frequent "quality" contact with both parents in order to bond with both parents.
+During this period of time the FATHER/MOTHER shall be entitled to timesharing with the infant on three days per week during the hours the child is normally awake with each such period lasting four to six hours.
+Such timesharing can take place both inside and outside of the primary physical residence.
+During these visits, the FATHER/MOTHER should initiate (and be encouraged by the other parent) to participate in activities normally associated with caring for an infant, which activities include, but are not limited to the following: changing diapers, changing clothes, bathing, feeding and burping the child, holding and cuddling, strolling, talking and reading to the child.
+In addition, each parent should actively participate in all medical treatment and doctor's visits, scheduled and unscheduled, for the child.
+Unless otherwise agreed upon by the parties, these timesharing times shall begin at 5:00 p.m. on Tuesdays and Thursdays and at 1:00 p.m. on Saturday or Sunday (to alternate each weekend).
+Father: Mother: Court: B.7.2 - Six months to one year: During this period of development, a child should not be away from a primary caretaker for any extended period of time.
+Thus, the other parent shall be entitled to the timesharing set for in subparagraph B.7.1 above and one night per week from 5:00 p.m. until 10:00 a.m. the following morning commencing on Friday or Saturday (to alternate each weekend.)
+Father: · · · · · · · · · · · · · · · · · · · Mother: Court: court B.7.3. - One year to three years: All of the timesharing set forth in paragraphs B.1 through B.5 above with the exception that Summer timesharing shall be limited to two one-week periods with at least 10 days between each such period.
 Father: Mother: Court:

-fro th or pe of in as fo ho sh ur tir 7.1. - Birth to six months : During this period of child development, an infant needs equent "quality" contact with both parents in order to bond with both parents.
-During is period of time the FATHER/MOTHER shall be entitled to timesharing with the infant of three days per week during the hours the child is normally awake with each such eriod lasting four to six hours.
-Such timesharing can take place both inside and outside the primary physical residence.
-During these visits, the FATHER/MOTHER should itiate (and be encouraged by the other parent) to participate in activities normally sociated with caring for an infant, which activities include, but are not limited to the llowing: changing diapers, changing clothes, bathing, feeding and burping the child, olding and cuddling, strolling, talking and reading to the child.
-In addition, each parent could actively participate in all medical treatment and doctor's visits, scheduled and ascheduled, for the child.
-Unless otherwise agreed upon by the parties, these mesharing times shall begin at 5:00 p.m. on Tuesdays and Thursdays and at 1:00 p.m. in Saturday or Sunday (to alternate each weekend).

-Father:

-Mother: Court:

-th 7.3. - One year to three years: All of the timesharing set forth in paragraphs B.1 rough B.5 above with the exception that Summer timesharing shall be limited to two ne-week periods with at least 10 days between each such period.

-Father:

-Mother: Court:

-be pa ni 7.2 - Six months to one year : During this period of development, a child should not a away from a primary caretaker for any extended period of time.
-Thus, the other arent shall be entitled to the timesharing set for in subparagraph B.7.1 above and one ght per week from 5:00 p.m. until 10:00 a.m. the following morning commencing on iday or Saturday (to alternate each weekend.)

-Father: Mother:

-Court: